Distributions on unbounded moment spaces and random moment sequences: Weak convergence of random moments

 \section{Weak convergence of random moments}

-\theequation{4.\arabic{equation}} In this section we study the probabilistic properties of random vector on the moment spaces $\mathcal{M}_n([a,b])$, $\mathcal{M}_n([0,\infty))$ and $\mathcal{M}_n(\mathbb{R})$ distributed according to the measures introduced in Section 2.
-We begin with random moments defined on the moment space corresponding to probability measures on a compact interval. \cite{chakemstu1993} and \cite{gamloz2004} investigated the uniform distribution on $\mathcal{M}_n([a,b])$, and we first demonstrate that weak convergence of random moment vectors can be established for a rather broad class of distributions on $\mathcal{M}_n ([a,b])$.
-An important role in the discussion of moment spaces corresponding to probability measures with bounded support $[a,b]$ plays the arcsine distribution $\nu$ with density

-The canonical moments of the arcsine distribution are given by $1/2$ [see \cite{dettstud1997}] and therefore its sequence of moments could be considered as the center of the moment space $\mathcal{M}([a,b])$.
-The following statements establish the asymptotic properties of the (random) canonical moments corresponding to distributions on the moment space $\mathcal{M}_n([a,b])$ defined in \eqref{defallg}.
-The only assumption necessary to obtain almost sure convergence is that for all $\varepsilon >0$
+In this section we study the probabilistic properties of random vectors on the moment spaces $\mathcal{M}_n([a,b])$, $\mathcal{M}_n([0,\infty))$ and $\mathcal{M}_n(\mathbb{R})$ distributed according to the measures introduced in Section~\ref{sec2}.
+We begin with random moments defined on the moment space corresponding to probability measures on a compact interval. \citet{chakemstu1993} and \citet{gamloz2004} investigated the uniform distribution on $\mathcal{M}_n([a,b])$, and we first demonstrate that weak convergence of random moment vectors can be established for a rather broad class of distributions on $\mathcal{M}_n ([a,b])$.
+An important role in the discussion of moment spaces corresponding to probability measures with bounded support $[a,b]$ plays the arcsine distribution $\nu$ with density $ d\nu(x) = {1}/{\pi\sqrt{ (x-a)(b-x)} } \mathbh{1}_{\{ a< x <b \} } \,dx. $ The canonical moments of the arcsine distribution are given by $1/2$ [see \citet{dettstud1997}], and therefore its sequence of moments could be considered as the center of the moment space $\mathcal{M}([a,b])$.
+The following statements establish the asymptotic properties of the (random) canonical moments corresponding to distributions on the moment space $\mathcal{M}_n([a,b])$ defined in (\ref{defallg}).
+Throughout this paper the symbol $\schw$ stands for weak convergence. \begin{theorem} Suppose that the distribution of the random moment vector $\vec{m}_n \in\mathcal{M}_n([a,b])$ is absolute continuous with density $ f_n$ defined in (\ref{defallg}), where the point $\frac{1}{2}$ is in the support of the measure with density proportional to $ \tilde{f}_k$ and denote by $p_k^{(n)}$ the $k$th canonical moment of $\vec{m}_n$ $(k=1,\ldots,n)$: \begin{longlist}[(a)] \item[(a)] If $n \to\infty$, then almost surely $ p_k^{(n)} \xrightarrow{n \rightarrow\infty} \frac{1}{2}. $ \item[(b)] If additionally the function $\tilde{f}_k$ in the density (\ref {defallg}) is bounded, continuous at $\frac{1}{2}$ and positive, then the $k$th canonical moment corresponding to~$\vec{m}_n$ satisfies $ \sqrt{8n} (p_k^{(n)} -\frac{1}{2} ) \xrightarrow {n \rightarrow\infty}^{\mathcal{D}} \mathcal{N}(0,I). $ \end{longlist} \end{theorem} \begin{pf} For notational convenience, we consider only the case $[a,b]=[0,1]$.
+The proof of the first assertion is a consequence of the Laplace method [see, e.g., \citet{polyaszegoe1998}, page 96]: The canonical moment has density proportional to $\tilde{f}_k(x) (x-x^2)^{n-k}$, which concentrates exponentially fast on any neighborhood of $\frac{1}{2}$.
+The almost sure convergence follows then with an application of the Borel--Cantelli lemma.